-\item \textbf{Figure \ref{fig:stp4-5}} illustrates the simulation of Step 4 and 5.
+\item \textbf{Figure \ref{fig:stp4-5}} illustrates Step 4 and step 5.
 We calculate our desired aspect ratios ($X:Y$) using $WC$ and $HC$ values.
-Therefore, at first we divide each width center, $WC_i$, by each height center, $HC_i$, from $K$ number of $WC$ and $HC$ values.
-Then we have set $X_i = WC_i/HC_i$ and $Y_i=1$.
-We keep aspect ratio in $X:1$ format, because calculating aspect ratio in fraction format $(X/Y)$ can carry off to wrong anchor box generation.
-Now, we have stored K number of aspect ratios in a list titled Anchor Ratios (AR).
+We divide each width center, $WC_i$, by each height center, $HC_i$.
+Then we set $X_i = WC_i/HC_i$ and $Y_i=1$ (each aspect ratio is in $X:1$ format).
+Let us understand the significance of this aspect ratio.
+Suppose, $HC_i$ = 100 (scale) and $X_i$ = 2.5 (ratio).
+Then the width and height for the generated anchor box will be $100 \times 2.5=250$ and $100 \times 1=100$, respectively.

-\item During aspect ratios calculation, we have stored the $HC$ values as Anchor Scales (AS).
-Because each height center, $HC_i$ value represents the factor of the corresponding aspect ratio $X_i:1$.
-As a result, appropriate proposal boxes can be produced by multiplying each height center $HC_i$ with corresponding aspect ratio $X_i: 1$, where the box width and height will be $HC_i \times X_i$ and $HC_i \times 1$, respectively.
-So, until now we have calculated K number of anchor ratios (AR) and anchor scales (AS), we choose $K = 3$ to reduce the RPN layer's processing time.
+\item As discussed above, appropriate proposal boxes can be produced by multiplying each height center $HC_i$ with corresponding aspect ratio $X_i: 1$, where the box width and height will be $HC_i \times X_i$ and $HC_i \times 1$, respectively.
+So, until now we have calculated $K$ number of anchor ratios ($X_i$) and anchor scales ($H_i$).